Miami is now the coronavirus epicenter as cases surge, one expert says

 More than half of US states have now halted or rolled back their reopening plans in hopes of preventing further spread.
 The end of the pandemic is nowhere near in sight, the country's leading infectious disease expert said Monday, but that doesn't have to mean a new wave of shutdowns -- as long as communities follow the rules.

 "You don't necessarily need to shut down again, but pull back a bit.
-And then, proceed in a very prudent way, observing the guidelines of going from step to step," Dr. Anthony Fauci said during a webinar with the Stanford School of Medicine on Monday.
+And then, proceed in a very prudent way, observing the guidelines of going from step to step," Dr. Anthony Fauci said during a webinar with the Stanford School of Medicine.

 You asked, we're answering: Your top Covid-19 questions